pratham-aggr/power_outage/README.md

 | High      | 315   | 51.39 | 12.00  |
 | Very High | 270   | 33.36 | 5.74   |

+The aggregation tables paints a good picture of how outage severity varies across different levels of urbanizaton, which reveals some important patterns.
+States with lower urabanization experience longer periods of power outage.
+This supports our general understanding, since less urabanized places have inadequate infrastructure and limited urgency of restoration.
+On the contrary urabanized places, though have frequent outages, however they restore back quicker than lower urabanized places.
+This gives us a solid context on how urbanization influences power outage durations.

 ## Assessment of Missingness
 Based on the dataset the column which is most likely to be **NMAR** (Not Missing at Random) is